-EEAAP stands for an “Equally Effective Alternative Access Plan”, and is a tool that colleges and universities develop and implement when technology causes barriers for students with disabilities.
-Ultimately, the EEAAP answers the question, “How can my user participate in my activity with equivalent ease, timeliness, and independence if they encounter accessibility problems in my technology?”
+EEAAP stands for an “Equally Effective Alternative Access Plan”, and is a tool that colleges and universities develop and implement when technology causes barriers for individuals with disabilities.
+Ultimately, the EEAAP answers the question, “How can my user participate in my program, service, or activity with equivalent ease, timeliness, and independence if they encounter accessibility barriers with my technology implementation?”

 It’s part of our DEI mission: Mount Holyoke College strives to build and maintain a campus environment that is inclusive, pluralistic, and free of discrimination.
 Diversity, equity and inclusion efforts extend beyond specific departments and are embedded in all areas of the College.